CJ - Criminal Justice

 CJ 893.
 Seminar on the Application of Criminological Theory (3).

-An in-depth analysis of the major theories of criminology and of their importance to the criminal justice process.
+In-depth analysis of the major theories of criminology and of their importance to the criminal justice process.
 Emphasizes the student's development of a consistent and valid frame of reference.

 CJ 894.
 Proseminar in Criminal Justice (3).